StefanSchwarzTUW/MultiStage-Grassmannian-DNN/README.md

 The code requires Matlab's Deep Learning Toolbox.

-To rund the code, execture the main file "Quant_example.m".
+To rund the code, exectue the main file "Quant_example.m".

 This file will call the scripts "NN_training.m" and "train_net.me" for DNN training.